Written by Editorial Team

-Significantly decreased blood flow towards the placenta, will, in turn, decrease the availability of oxygen and nutrients for the fetus.
+Significantly decreased blood flow toward the placenta will, in turn, decrease the availability of oxygen and nutrients for the fetus.
 This can cause:

-It can also increase the probability of infection (maternal) after childbirth, sometimes causing rare but serious complications like strokes, seizure, heart failure, water in the lungs, and bleeding after the birth.
+It can also increase the probability of infection (maternal) after childbirth, sometimes causing rare but serious complications like strokes, seizures, heart failure, water in the lungs, and bleeding after birth.

 Around one crore women are reported to develop preeclampsia around the world in a year.
 Out of this, around 76,000 mothers are reported to lose their life.

 As there is no treatment for preeclampsia other than delivering the baby, it is important to learn how to manage it.
 Once you are diagnosed with preeclampsia, your doctor will closely monitor you.

 Taking rest, increasing the intake of fluids, decreasing the intake of salt, and undergoing regular examinations by the doctor are some of the measures that help to manage preeclampsia.

 You may have to stay in the hospital and the doctor will:

 If your condition is severe, you will be admitted to the hospital for the rest of the gestation period, and an expert team will: